Advice

 It’s important to note that in a Transfer on Death Deed:

-• The owner of the property can revoke the deed at any time prior to their death
+• The owner of the property can revoke the deed at any time prior to their death.

-• The heirs have zero claim over the property while the current owner is still alive
+• The heirs have zero claim over the property while the current owner is still alive.

 In other words, it’s a straightforward, flexible document that could save everyone a lot of headaches in the long run.
-If you know your parents mean for you (or other siblings or heirs) to inherit the property after they pass, you may want to discuss setting up the deed with them.
+If you know your parents intend for you (or other siblings or heirs) to inherit the property after they pass, you may want to discuss setting up the deed with them.

 Moving on, on their own